AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### Methods

-Treemap works with all standard [Interactivity methods](../Common_Settings/Interactivity) and have several special methods: {api:anychart.charts.TreeMap#drillTo}drillTo(){api}, {api:anychart.charts.TreeMap#drillUp}drillUp(){api} and {api:anychart.charts.TreeMap#getCurrentPath}getCurrentPath(){api}.
+Treemap works with all standard [Interactivity methods](../Common_Settings/Interactivity) and have several special methods: {api:anychart.charts.TreeMap#drillTo}drillTo(){api}, {api:anychart.charts.TreeMap#drillUp}drillUp(){api} and {api:anychart.charts.TreeMap#getDrilldownPath}getDrilldownPath(){api}.
 These methods allow you to control and navigate any treemap.

-The following sample shows how to use all these three methods, you can navigate treemap the usual way and see how {api:anychart.charts.TreeMap#getCurrentPath}getCurrentPath(){api} is used to show the structure of drill down in a chart title, or you can use button on the top of the chart to jump deep into the hierarchy and drill up level by level.
+The following sample shows how to use all these three methods, you can navigate treemap the usual way and see how {api:anychart.charts.TreeMap#getDrilldownPath}getDrilldownPath(){api} is used to show the structure of drill down in a chart title, or you can use button on the top of the chart to jump deep into the hierarchy and drill up level by level.

 {sample}BCT\_TreeMap\_08\_1{sample}